Six of One - formed in 1977

 Used with permission.

 Six of One is an informal society formed at the end of 1976 for the appreciation of the television series The Prisoner.
-Names and addresses of members are held at P.O.
-Box 228, St. Leonards-on-Sea, East Sussex TN38 1EX, UK.
+Names and addresses of members are held at society headquarers.
 These details are not passed to third parties and no other data is held.
-Subscriptions paid online or by post are sent to Box 228 and used mainly for the production and posting of mailings.
+Subscriptions paid online or by post are used mainly for the production and posting of mailings.
 The names of persons co-ordinating Six of One from time to time appear in the societys magazines.
-If any information is required about the society please refer to our society details which are also provided to all new members, or alternatively write with return stamped addressed envelope or 2 IRCs to Box 228.
+If any information is required about the society please refer to our society details which are also provided to all new members, or alternatively write with return stamped addressed envelope to latest address provided in the mailings..